- Guide Map

 Castle Couture, located directly behind Cinderella Castle, carries Disney Princess costumes and accessories -- including those of Snow White.
 There is no designated store for ride merchandise yet.

-Bon Jour Village Gifts is the new retail store in the Enchanted Forest section of New Fantasyland.
-For "Beauty and the Beast" fans, this is heaven because most of the merchandise is based on this Disney story.
+Bon Jour Village Gifts is in the Enchanted Forest section of Fantasyland.
+For "Beauty and the Beast" fans.
+This is heaven because most of the merchandise is based on this Disney story.
 Here, you'll find an increasing selection of goods, including Belle T-shirts for girls and women; Gaston's Tavern T-shirts for men; light-up castle goblets; gargoyle frames and candle holders; Jim Shore statues of Belle; and a collection of dishes and stemware and pillows inspired by the Be Our Guest restaurant.

 After more than 40 years in the Magic Kingdom, Snow White's Scary Adventure -- the previous ride based on Snow White and the Seven Dwarfs -- closed on May 31, 2012, as part of the Fantasyland expansion project.